lower scwabacher landing grand teton national park wyoming

 5. Take A Hike-There’s a 1,300 mile trail system.
 Some of the most popular hikes are Bunsen Peak, Fairy Falls and Uncle Tom’s Trail.

 4. Visit The Grand Canyon Of The Yellowstone-This incredible place includes three glorious waterfalls.
-The overlook of the lower falls offers a breathtaking view.
+The overlook of the lower falls offers a view.

 3. See The Incredible Wildlife-Yellowstone is home to more wild animals than anyone else in America.
 There are are Bears, Wolves, Moose, Elk, Bison, Badgers, Otters, Fox and so much more to see inside the park.